moj-analytical-services/AP-managers-training/3. Data and information governance/README.md

 ### Home directories

 Each user has their own home directory.
-Home directories should be used to store working copies of code and analytical outputs
+Home directories should be used to store working copies of code and analytical outputs.

 They are not connected to storage on DOM1 or Quantum.

-You can upload data directly from your local machine within RStudio or JupyterLab and can upload data to and download data from Amazon S3..
+You can upload data directly from your local machine within RStudio or JupyterLab and can upload data to and download data from Amazon S3.

 ### Amazon S3

-Data in Amazon S3 is stored in buckets or data sources.
-There are two different types of data source: warehouse data sources and app data sources.
+Data in Amazon S3 is stored in buckets.
+These are also known as data sources on the Analytical Platform.
+There are two different types of data source:

+* warehouse data source
+* app data source

 #### Warehouse data source

 Warehouse data sources are used to store data that is accessed by code you run yourself, for example, in RStudio or JupyterLab.
-You can create warehouse data sources yourself and can provide access to other users you need to collaborate with.

-Users can create their own warehouse data sources from the Analytical Platform control panel.
-They will automatically be made an admin and can manage access for other users.
+You can create warehouse data sources yourself and can provide access to other users you need to collaborate with in the Analytical Platform control panel.
+When you create a warehouse data source, you will automatically be made an admin and can manage access for other users.

 #### App data source

-Webapp data sources are used to store data that is accessed by code run by the Analytical Platform, for example by deployed apps or by Airflow pipelines.
-You cannot create app data sources yourself – you must ask the Analytical Platform team to create one on your behalf.
+App data sources are used to store data that is accessed by code run on the Analytical Platform, for example by deployed apps or by Airflow pipelines.
+You cannot create app data sources yourself.
+You must ask the Analytical Platform team to create one on your behalf.

 App data sources should only contain the minimum data required for an app or Airflow pipeline to work.